ucb-bar/riscv-sodor/README.md

 3-stage being the exceptions).

-All processors talk to a simple scratchpad memory (asynchronous, single-cycle), with no backing outer memory.
+All processors talk to a simple scratchpad memory (asynchronous, single-cycle), with no backing outer memory (the 3-stage is again the exception
+\- its scratchpad is synchronous).
 Programs are loaded in via a Host-target Interface (HTIF) port (while the core is kept in reset), effectively making the scratchpads 3-port memories (instruction, data, HTIF).

 This repository is set up to use the C++-backend of Chisel to generate and run the Sodor emulators.
 Users wishing to use the Verilog-backend will need to